emilykophs/Personal-Dataset-Kophs/README.md

 # ANALYSIS

 To analyze the data, I performed a multiple logistic regression.
 This regression method was used to predict the categorical survival variable from the numerical variables, percentage of bone marrow blasts and hemoglobin levels.
+The following model was suggested from the multiple logisitic regression:

+ln((Cause of Death)/(1-(Cause of Death))) = -1.124330 -0.001624(Blast Percentage) + 0.116083(Hemoglobin Levels)

 The regression model was only able to accurately predict the survival of 48% of the patients represented in the provided data.
+This suggests that the variables, bone marrow blast percentage and hemoglobin levels, should not be used to predict the survival of a Leukemia patient.
+It is necessary to further explore other variables in order to find factors that are more influential in the survival of Leukemia patients and to create a more accurate multiple logistic regression model.